Every AFOQT Subtest Strategy You Need to Know

 Situational Judgment: Air Force Values in Action

 This 35-minute, 50-question subtest presents workplace scenarios and asks you to rank possible responses.
-It measures judgment and how well your values align with Air Force leadership expectations.
+It measures how well your values align with Air Force leadership expectations.

 Core Values to Demonstrate